Read all about the BEST ways to get from Chiang Mai to Pai.

 One of the problems you might encounter is the police on the outskirts of Chiang Mai who have set up a checkpoint targeting tourists on bikes.

 Be sure to ask about the locations of the police checkpoints before you set off from the rental company and at your hostel, they are usually around the old fort as well as some of the main roads out of the city.
-This map here is also good resource.
-We’ve also heard rumours that the police pack up here later in the day and at weekends but I can’t say for sure.

 UPDATE:

-On our second trip it seemed that the situation in Chiang Mai had developed somewhat.
-This time there were more checkpoints and more police “trouble”, however there also seems to be a more standardised response to foreigners on bikes that is an inconvenience but not a disaster!
+On our second trip, it seemed that the situation in Chiang Mai had developed somewhat.
+This time there were more checkpoints and more police “trouble”, however, there also seems to be a more standardised response to foreigners on bikes that is an inconvenience but not a disaster!

-The checkpoint out on the highway to Pai will almost definitely pull you over if you’re not a local.
-They will pretty much 100% fine you unless you have an international licence with bike endorsement… something most travellers don’t have.
 However, the fine is now a standard 500 Baht ( £13/ $16), this will basically give you a “pass” to ride for 3 days which you could show to other police officers if you did get pulled over and they won’t fine you again.
-Make sure you get some paperwork off them but try to be courteous, once you’re pulled over the fine is inevitable and the days of bartering or talking your way out and over!
-Just be polite, pay up and be on your way!!

 However most people only get stopped on the way out of Chiang Mai and the police don’t usually set up on the other side of the road back into the city, you will also have no problems with the police after this point or in Pai.